Authentic Muffuletta Sandwich Bread

-If you’re making a muffaletta sandwich, please do yourself a favor and make the traditional bread and Olive Salad from scratch.
-Sorry babes, it’s just not the real thing if you’re using random bread.
+If you're making a muffaletta sandwich, please do yourself a favor and make the bread from scratch.

 Don’t be a poser.